-I. INTRODUCTION
+I. Introduction

-The working age population in Asia and the Pacific is immense, at approximately 3.2 billion women and men (ESCAP 2021b), of which more than 2.1 billion are in the labour force.
-The region's future depends on this labour force to power economic growth, competitiveness and sustainable development to accelerate progress towards achieving the 17 Sustainable Development Goals (ESCAP, 2022a).
-Despite this need, some 1.4 billion workers are in informal jobs, including 600 million in the agriculture sector.
+- 1. The working age population in Asia and the Pacific is immense at approximately 3.2 billion women and men, of which more than 2.1 billion are in the labour force.
+The region's future depends on this labour force to power economic growth, competitiveness and sustainable development to accelerate progress towards all 17 Sustainable Development Goals.
+Despite this need, some 1.4 billion workers are in informal jobs, including 600 million in the agriculture sector. - 2.
 A healthy, protected and productive workforce is essential for the region to implement the 2030 Agenda for Sustainable Development.
-Ongoing megatrends, including the increasing demand for green and digital jobs, are likely to expand the share of decent employment opportunities.
+Ongoing megatrends, including the increasing demand for green and digital jobs, are likely to expand the share of decent employment opportunities in the future. - 3.
 Decent jobs provide social protection and access to health care, thereby ensuring that negative coping strategies are avoided in the event of job loss or sickness.
-They are necessary to raise living standards, reduce poverty and inequality, protect people from life contingencies and promote inclusive growth.
-It is through well-functioning labour markets that the benefits of economic growth can spread to the whole population.
+Decent jobs are necessary to raise living standards, reduce poverty and inequality, protect people from life contingencies and promote inclusive growth.
+It is through well-functioning labour markets that the benefits of economic growth can spread to the whole population. - 4.
 Decent jobs contribute to building economies and generate the tax revenue needed to pay for essential public goods and services.
-They ensure the well-being of families and are the bedrock of societies and the engine of economies.
+They ensure the well-being of families.
+They are the bedrock of societies and the engine of economies.
 Yet, the working age population of Asia and the Pacific has some way to go towards fulfilling its full potential.

-Against this background, section 2 of this paper is focused on the challenges the workforce faces in Asia and the Pacific, ranging from lack of decent jobs today and in the future, particularly during the green and digital transitions, to difficulties in ensuring universal health care and social protection for the rapidly ageing workforce in many countries.
-All three aspects are brought together in section 3 to makes the case for renewing the social contract for the workforce required along with actionable policy recommendations.

-2 ESCAP calculations based on ILO (2022).

 II.
-A WORKFORCE UNDER PRESSURE
+A workforce under pressure

-Although progress has been made since 2015, the region's workforce is insufficiently productive, healthy or protected (ESCAP, 2022b).
-The main reason behind this is that two in three workers in the region are employed informally (ILO, 2020).
-As a result, half of the workforce is poor or teetering on the brink of poverty, surviving on \$5.50 a day.3 With more than half of the population of the region excluded from social protection (ESCAP and ILO, 2021), the workforce is highly vulnerable to systemic shocks, such as pandemics or economic downturns.
+5. Although progress has been made since 2015, the region's workforce is insufficiently productive, healthy or protected.4 The main reason is that two in three workers in the region are employed informally.5 As a result, half of the workforce is poor or teetering on the brink of poverty, surviving on \$5.50 a day.6 With more than half of the population of the region excluded from social protection,7 the workforce is highly vulnerable to systemic shocks such as pandemics or economic downturns.
 Vulnerability undermines labour productivity, which has fallen below the global average.
-Sustainable livelihoods remain out of reach for many, in particular women and young people in rural areas.
+Sustainable